spinnaker/spinnaker.github.io/guides/user/triggers/gcs/index.md

 to apply them in Spinnaker.

-# Using GCS Artifacts in Pipelines
+# Using GCS artifacts in pipelines

 We will need either an existing or a new pipeline that we want to be triggered on changes to GCS artifacts.
 If you do not have a pipeline, create one as shown